huwenboshi/huwenboshi.github.io/_posts/2017-11-23-tips-for-formatting-gwas-summary-stats.markdown

 of the phenotypes being studied (e.g. case-control trait / quantitative traits) and the software used to perform the analysis.
 However, before anly post-GWAS analyses, one needs to convert data in various formats into the same format.
-This page aims to provide some tips, guidelines, and protocols for formatting GWAS summary statistics data to help prevent pitfalls in post-GWAS analyses.
+This page aims to provide some tips, guidelines, and protocols that I find useful for formatting a lot of GWAS summary statistics data to help prevent pitfalls in post-GWAS analyses.

 ### Step 0 - Rename, Date, and Record the Publication of the Data